yokobond/xcx-key-events/README.md

 ## ✨ What You can Do with Xcratch

-Open [Xcratch Example](https://yokobond.github.io/xcratch/?project=https://yokobond.github.io/xcx-key-events/examples/Xcratch%20Example.sb3) to look at what you can do with Xcratch.
+Open [Key Events](https://yokobond.github.io/xcratch/?project=https://yokobond.github.io/xcx-key-events/examples/Xcratch%20Example.sb3) to look at what you can do with Xcratch.

-This project using "Xcratch Example" extension which add an extra-block "do it" to normal Scratch.
+This project using "Key Events" extension which add an extra-block "do it" to normal Scratch.
 This "do it" block executes string in its input field as a sentence in Javascript and return the result.

 You can make own extension based on this repo and publish a project using your extension on the web.